 The Fund measures and recognises the following assets at fair value on a recurring basis:

-equity securities.
+- equity securities and - forward currency contracts.

-The tables on the following page analyses within the fair value hierarchy model, the Fund's assets and liabilities measured at fair value at 30 June 2023 and 2022.
+The tables on the following page analyses within the fair value hierarchy model, the Fund's assets and liabilities measured at fair value at 30 June 2024 and 30 June 2023.